DavidB1999/My_Football_Analytics/Position_data/PitchControl/README.md

 This scripts contains all necessary steps and functions to model pitch control on the basis of an object of my tracking data class.
 The code is based entirely on Laurie Shaw's code and videos and was adapted to work my tracking data functionality.
 All adaptations were implemented for that purpose only and did not change anything of the underlying mechanism (unless I made a mistake :worried:)!<br>
+An alternative way to implement Spearman's pitch control based on the code from "anenglishgoat" uses tensors (pytorch) and offers the option to use "gpu"-support (if available) to speed up the computation process. <br>

 ### get_player_from_data
                         (td_object, pid, team, data=None, frame=None, params=None)